 Hi, I’m Zach.
 Welcome to my website!

-I am a language scientist and NSF-SPRF Postdoctoral Fellow at Penn State, where I am a member of the Bilingualism and Linguistic Diversity Lab.
+I am a cognitive scientist and NSF-SPRF Postdoctoral Fellow at Penn State, where I am a member of the Bilingualism and Linguistic Diversity Lab.
 I’m interested in how people navigate a world that is filled with language variation.
 Most of my work focuses on morphosyntactic (grammatical) variation, including differences between African American Language (AAL) and Mainstream (“Standard”) American English.